-Project objects onto a section view
+Project objects onto multiple section views

-1 Open Section-Project-Objects.dwg, which is located in the tutorial drawings folder (page 759).
+1 Open Section-Project-Objects.dwg, which is located in the tutorial drawings folder (page 819).

 A proposed corridor and a series of section views are displayed in two viewports in the drawing.
+Along the corridor, several other objects are visible:

-Red polylines on either side of the corridor represent the corridor right-of-way.
-A blue polyline along the right side of the corridor represents a fence.
-Multi-view blocks representing a line of trees are displayed along the left side of the corridor.
+- Red polylines on either side of the corridor represent the corridor right-of-way. - A blue polyline along the right side of the corridor represents a fence. - AutoCAD blocks that represent utility poles are displayed along the right side of the corridor. - Multi-view blocks that represent a line of trees are displayed along the left side of the corridor. - 2 Click Home tab ➤ Profile & Section Views panel ➤ Section Views drop-down ► 🚵 Project Objects To Multiple Section Views.